360ZMEM/gwxie.github.io/content/authors/admin/_index.md

 Hello!
 I'm Guanwen Xie(谢冠文), a senior year undergarduate student from Zhejiang University, and I'll accomplish my M.S. study in Tsinghua University, supervised by Prof. Daoyi Chen and Yong Ren.

 I major in Ocean Technology and I have keen interest in Computer Science and AI.
+The main goal of my research is empowering reinforcement learning (RL) to robot learning and robot-assisted underwater tasks.
+For this goal, I. Keep going!
 {style="text-align: justify;"}